openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <details>
 <summary>&lt;echo /&gt;</summary>
-Prints specified message to the console:
+Prints a specified message to the console.

 ```
 <echo value="Some output message" />